KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - chromahold
     - Video Effect
     - Color and Image correction
-    - Removes all color information for all colors except for a certain one. (avfilter.chromahold)
+    - Removes all color information for all colors except for a certain one (avfilter.chromahold)
   * - :ref:`blue_screen`
     - Video Effect
     - Alpha, Mask and Keying